 - 8. Put two truss head bolts through the shelf and each corner bracket to hold the brackets in place.
 Only put bolts through holes in the long edges of the shelf, not the narrow ends, as shown.
-(Figure 17) - 9.
-Put a lockwasher and hex nut on each bolt and tighten using a 7/16 inch wrench or socket.
+(Figure 19) - 9.
+Put a lockwasher and hex nut on each bolt and hand-tighten.